-Soil: Eggplants need a moderately rich, well-draining soil.
+Eggplants need a moderately rich, well-draining soil.
 It helps to work in several inches of compost or other organic matter before planting.
-Although not particular about soil pH, a neutral to slighly acidic (6.5 - 6.8) pH is ideal.
+A soil pH of 6.5 to 6.8 (slightly acidic) is ideal, although the plants are not too particular.

-In cooler climates, growing eggplants in black, plastic pots will give you an edge.
-The pots get considerably warmer than garden soil, sometimes up to 10 degrees warmer.
-They also hold their heat longer into the evening.
+(Be sure to remove the row cover when the flowers appear, to ensure pollination.)
+Another option is to grow the plants in black plastic pots, which get considerably warmer than garden soil, sometimes up to 10 degrees F warmer.
+Pots also hold their heat longer into the evening.

 Pests and Problems of Eggplants

-Disease: Eggplants can be prone to Verticillium Wilt, a vascular disease that prevents the plants from taking up water.
-The plants wilt and eventually die.
+Eggplants can be prone to verticillium wilt, a vascular disease that prevents the plants from taking up water, cause the plants to wilt and eventually die.
 If verticillium wilt is a problem, choose resistant varieties and avoid planting eggplants in an area where tomatoes or peppers have recently been grown.
-Growing them in a container is a good option, with fresh potting soil.
+Growing them in a container with fresh potting soil is a good option.

-Insects: Flea beetles are the biggest problem you will encounter with eggplant.
-They chew dozens of holes in the leaves but rarely touch the fruits.
-The damage is mostly cosmetic, but does weaken plants and they can spread disease.
-You can thwart them early in the season with a floating row cover, but it will need to be removed when the plant starts setting flowers, so they can be pollinated..
-I’ve had a bit of luck repelling them by putting the peels from onions around the plants.
+Flea beetles are the biggest insect problem you will encounter eggplant.
+The beetles chew dozens of holes in the leaves but rarely touch the fruits.
+The damage is mostly cosmetic, but it does weaken the plants and can spread disease.
+You can thwart flea beetles early in the season with a floating row cover, but it must be removed when the plant starts setting flowers.
+Some gardeners place onion peels around the plants to repel the beetles.

 Suggested Eggplant Varieties

-- Hansel - An AAS winner that has become extremely popular.
-The long thin fruits grow in clusters.
+- Hansel: An AAS winner that has become extremely popular.
+The long, thin fruits grow in clusters.
 You can start harvesting when the fruits are only about 4 inches long, to encourage even more fruits.
-(55 days)
+(55 days to harvest.)

-- Gretel - The counterpart to Hansel, Gretel is a long, white eggplant that is also non-bitter and delicious when harvested young.
-(55 days)
+- Gretel: The counterpart to Hansel, Gretel is a long, white eggplant that is also non-bitter and delicious when harvested young.
+(55 days to harvest.)

-- Japanese White Egg - Really does look like an egg.
-The flesh is very dense and sweet with extremely tiny seeds.
-(65 days)
+- Japanese White Egg: This fruit really does look like an egg.
+The flesh is very dense and sweet, with extremely tiny seeds.
+(65 days to harvest.)

-- Listadia di Grandia - A Spanish Heirloom.
-Gorgeous fat, 7 inch long fruits that are white with purple stripes.
-Very mild, sweet flavor.
-(90 days)
+- Listadia di Grandia: A Spanish Heirloom with gorgeous, fat, 7-inch-long fruits that are white with purple stripes and have a very mild, sweet flavor.
+(90 days to harvest.)

-- Orient Express - A great choice for northern climates.
-Reliable what ever the weather brings.
-Very tender.
-Dark purple fruits are long and slender, about 8 - 10 inche long and 1 - 2 inches in diameter.
-(58 days)
+- Orient Express: A great choice for northern climates, this is reliable whatever the weather brings.
+Its tender, dark-purple fruits are long and slender, about 8 to 10 inches long and 1 to 2 inches in diameter.
+(58 days to harvest.)